sriramdasbalaji/VSTS-DevOps-Labs/octopus/readme.md

    <img src="images/Pkg.png">

-## Create Project in Octopus for Deployment
+## Exercise 4: Create Project in Octopus for Deployment

+In this exercise, we will create project in octopus server which will deploy the package to **Azure Web Service**

 1. Go to Octopus dashboard and click **Create a project** and **ADD PROJECT**